utshomax/postman-docs/src/pages/docs/postman-flows/reference/blocks-list.md

 <img alt="Template block" src="https://assets.postman.com/postman-labs-docs/all-blocks/template-block.png" width="245px"/>

-Allows large amounts of formatted text to be entered.
+Enables large amounts of formatted text to be entered.
 The values in the variables section can be included in the text using `{{key}}` where `key` is the name of your variable.

 **Variables** - Named information or assigned values that can be included in the text using the `{{key}}` format.